Domain Adaptive Ensemble Learning: Related Work

 \section{Related Work}

-\paragraph{Unsupervised domain adaptation.} Motivated by the seminal theory work by Ben-David et al.~\cite{ben2010theory}, most recent UDA methods seek to reduce the distribution discrepancy between source and target features.
-In particular, domain-invariant features can be learned by directly minimizing distribution divergence measures, such as MMD~\cite{long2015learning,long2016unsupervised,long2017deep} and optimal transport~\cite{bhushan2018deepjdot,balaji2019normalized}.
-Inspired by generative adversarial network~\cite{goodfellow2014generative}, \cite{ganin2015unsupervised,tzeng2017adversarial,zhang2018collaborative,long2018conditional} achieve feature alignment by learning a domain discriminator in an adversarial manner.
-Instead of aligning the coarse marginal distribution, recent alignment methods show that fine-grained alignment such as aligning class centroids~\cite{xie2018learning,kang2019contrastive,deng2019cluster} or using task-specific classifiers~\cite{cvpr18MCD,lee2019sliced,iccv19MME} can achieve better adaptation performance.
+\textbf{Unsupervised domain adaptation.} Motivated by the seminal theory work by Ben-David et al.~\cite{ben2010theory}, numerous UDA methods seek to reduce distribution discrepancy between source and target features using some distance metrics, such as maximum mean discrepancy~\cite{long2015learning,long2016unsupervised,long2017deep}, optimal transport~\cite{bhushan2018deepjdot,balaji2019normalized}, and graph matching~\cite{das2018graph,yang2019cross,pilanci2020domain}.
+Inspired by generative adversarial network (GAN)~\cite{goodfellow2014generative}, several methods~\cite{ganin2015unsupervised,tzeng2017adversarial,zhang2018collaborative,long2018conditional,chadha2019improved} additionally train a domain discriminator for feature alignment.
+GAN has also been exploited for pixel-level domain adaptation where target images are synthesized via image translation/generation~\cite{bousmalis2017unsupervised,li2020generating}.
+Instead of aligning the coarse marginal distribution, recent alignment methods have shown that fine-grained alignment such as aligning class centroids~\cite{xie2018learning,kang2019contrastive,deng2019cluster,kang2020contrastive} or using task-specific classifiers~\cite{cvpr18MCD,lee2019sliced,iccv19MME} can give a better adaptation performance.

-The multi-source UDA methods are more related to this work due to the same problem setting. \cite{zhao2018adversarial,xu2018deep,iccv19DomainNet} extend the source-target alignment in single-source UDA to multi-source UDA by covering all possible source-target distance pairs.
-Relationships between sources and target are exploited in \cite{li2018extracting} where only the target-related sources are kept for model learning. \cite{hoffman2018algorithms} computes the distribution-based weights for combining source classifiers.
-Our model architecture of shared feature extractor and domain-specific classifier is similar to existing methods such as \cite{iccv19DomainNet}.
-However, DAEL is very different in that (a) different domain-specific classifiers are learned collaboratively in the form of an ensemble and (b) each source domain is used in turn as a pseudo-target-domain to supervise the ensemble.
+The multi-source UDA methods are more related to our work because of the same problem setting.
+Several works~\cite{zhao2018adversarial,xu2018deep,iccv19DomainNet} extend the domain alignment idea to multi-source UDA by considering all possible source-target pairs.
+Kang et al.~\cite{kang2020contrastive} propose contrastive adaptation network where a contrastive domain discrepancy loss is minimized for samples from the same class but of different domains while maximized for samples from different classes.
+Relationships between each source and the target are learned by Li et al.~\cite{li2018extracting} and only the target-related sources are kept for model learning.
+Hoffman et al.~\cite{hoffman2018algorithms} compute distribution-based weights for combining source classifiers.
+Our model architecture---a shared feature extractor and multiple domain-specific classifiers---is similar to M$^3$SDA~\cite{iccv19DomainNet}.
+However, DAEL is very different in that different domain-specific classifiers are learned \emph{collaboratively} where each source domain is used in turn as a \emph{pseudo-target-domain} to train the ensemble.